Department: Department of Dance

 Must have the ability to work effectively with students, staff, and colleagues from diverse backgrounds.

-Master’s degree in a relevant field in dance is preferred.
+Master’s degree in a relevant field in dance.

 The University of Oregon is proud to offer a robust benefits package to eligible employees, including health insurance, retirement plans and paid time off.
 For more information about benefits, visit http://hr.uoregon.edu/careers/about-benefits.